jakeharding/repo-health/README.md

 - Apache httpd server is used to serve app using mod_wsgi.
 - All static files are served from Apache using a redirect from url `/static/` to a static documents folder.
 This folder is created using `python manage.py collectstatic`.
 This is not necessary in development.

+##License and Copyright
+All source code is covered by th MIT license.
+This license is located in the LICENSE.txt file at the root of the project.

+All other material, such as documentation, is covered by the Creative Commons - Attribution, or the CC B,Y license.

 ##Contributing
 External contributions are not being accepted at this time.
 For existing contributors, please use the following header documentation at the top of each file: